March 27, 2024

 For best sound the amplifier should be left powered up.
 Electricity consumption is very low.
 It is for this reason that the power switch is located on the back panel, where it may not be easy to reach.

 Try a Balanced Mains Unit.
 UK mains quality can be very poor.
-There's a strong possibility that you won't hear your system at it's full potential until you try our BMU.
+There's a strong possibility that you won't hear your system at its full potential until you try our BMU.

 DONT